Nashua Local Emergency Planning Committee

 - Ensuring that an emergency response plan lays out potential local hazards, response capabilities and procedures to follow in an emergency.
 The planning process may identify opportunities for reducing risk.

-Meetings will be held quarterly with the next meeting scheduled for Friday, March 31, 2023 at Rivier University in Memorial Hall.
-If you are planning to attend, we ask that you register so we can provide Rivier with an accurate count - the form will close on Friday, March 17, 2023.
+Meetings will be held quarterly with the next meeting scheduled for Friday March 8, 2024 at Rivier University.
+If you are planning to attend, we ask that you register so we can get an accurate idea of expected attendance.
 More details, including registration, can be found in the calendar.

 Please follow the TIER 2 Instructions below to submit your Tier II report(s) to both the State of New Hampshire and the City of Nashua as required to meet SARA Title III, Emergency Planning and Community Right-to-Know Act reporting requirements.